Edwards stops Usman late in 5th, wins UFC welterweight title - WHIZ News

 Marcin Tybura handed Alexandr Romanov his first career UFC loss in the heavyweight bout, winning by majority decision.
 Romanov (18-1) slammed Tybura (23-7) to the canvas multiple times in the first round but ran out of steam in the remaining two rounds.

-Sean Woodson and Luis Saldana fought to a rare spilt draw in a featherweight preliminary bout earlier in the evening.
+Sean Woodson and Luis Saldana fought to a rare split draw in a featherweight preliminary bout earlier in the evening.
 It was the first career draw for both fighters.